Sandy ware: Kent

 Archaeological excavations conducted at Lyminge, Kent from 2008 to 2010 uncovered over 6000 pottery sherds.
 Among the finds were sandy wares from the sixth to the tenth centuries, and the most important finds were from Canterbury.
 In Canterbury, mid to late Anglo Saxon pottery are predominantly Sandy wares and Shelly wares.
 The study revealed that the most common pottery type found in Kent during the early to mid Anglo-Saxon era was Sandy Ware, which included three different groups: fine sandy ware, sandy ware, and coarse sandy ware.
 Five Sandy Ware fabrics were identified during the study.

 Jars, cups and bowls were determined to be the predominant vessel types in the excavation at Lyminge.
 The majority of the pottery fragments uncovered had either no decoration or simple decoration, typically with incised lines.
 Shelly ware began to replace Sandy ware as the most commonly used pottery type in Kent during the 8th and 9th centuries.

 "Fine sandy ware" is defined as pottery with a hard and a slightly rough fabric, brownish-grey in colour with a sandy matrix.
 "Sandy ware" is divided into two different subtypes, referred to in the study as Fabric 75 and Fabric 76.
 Fabric 75 dates to the sixth to the seventh centuries.
 It has a hard fabric, with a rough, dimpled surface.
 Fabric colour is black or brownish-grey with a brown core.
-It has also has a fine, sandy matrix.
+It also has a fine, sandy matrix.
 Fabric 76 dates from the seventh to the eighth centuries.
 It is characterized as having a hard, course fabric.
 The colour is black and dark grey, and it has a sandy matrix.